Lessica/XcodeAnyTroll/README.md

 - Step 4 is to bypass code signing verification of Xcode.
 - Step 5 is to inject entitlements into the target app.

+## Known issues

+- The installation is much slower than normal ones because `trollstorehelper` only accepts `.ipa` files :-(

 ## LICENSE

 WTFPL License